Dumbuya1475/Dumbuya1475/README.md

 # 👋 Hello, I’m Mohamed Super Dumbuya

+🚀 Frontend Web Developer | 🌍 Building websites for businesses & organizations
-🚀 Frontend Engineer | 👨🏾‍💻 Co-founder @ Tech Inspire SL | 💡 Builder of impactful web platforms
+👨🏾‍💻 Co-founder @ Tech Inspire SL
-🌍 Based in Sierra Leone | 💻 Working with React, Firebase, Supabase, Tailwind, and more
+💡 Focused on real-world, freelance-ready web development using modern tools

 ---

-I’m passionate about solving real problems with clean, scalable web interfaces.
-I co-founded **Tech Inspire SL** to guide students into tech careers and I’ve built platforms like:
+I am a Frontend Web Developer focused on building clean, responsive, and user-friendly websites for businesses, startups, and organizations.

+I enjoy turning ideas into structured digital products using React, JavaScript, and modern frontend tools, with a strong focus on usability and real-world application.

+I have built and contributed to real projects including business and nonprofit websites that help organizations present their mission, products, and impact online.
 ---

 ## 🛠️ Tech Stack